-1 INTRODUCTION
+INTRODUCTION

-The Power Arm 24 is a fully independent hydraulically driven flail hedgetrimmer.
-It has been designed to fit on the three point linkage of the great majority of tractors without having to use extra brackets or fittings.
+The Power Arm 24 is a hydraulically driven hedgetrimmer designed to fit on the three point linkages of the great majority of tractors without having to use extra brackets or fittings.

-All power for operation of the flail rotor and for movement of the arms is provided by a tandem pump unit that is operated from the tractor's pto shaft.
+All power for the operation of the rotor is provided by a high performance pump unit that is operated from the tractor's p.t.o. shaft.
 The machine carries its own oil reservoir incorporating a 10 micron full flow filter.
-The flail head has been designed to operate on the right hand side of the tractor only.
-Flail rotation can be altered for an upward or downward cutting action.